Ristosano home Foods and Services for Dysphagia.

 https://ristosanohome.com/prodotto/dessert-proteico-mix/

-Perfect for those who want to organize their weekly diet effortlessly.
+Perfect for anyone who wants to plan their weekly meals without the hassle.

 https://ristosanohome.com/prodotto/box-4-settimane-tutti-i-pasti-idratazione/

-Soft meals inspired by favorite Italian recipes, adapted for dysphagia.
+Soft meals inspired by Italy's most beloved recipes, adapted for people with dysphagia.

 https://ristosanohome.com/prodotto/box-oltre-la-pizza/

-Choosing foods that are safe, soft, and with controlled texture is critical for those with dysphagia.
-The products of Ristosano Home represent a practical, safe and calibrated solution designed to improve quality of life, autonomy and daily nutrition.
+Choosing safe, soft foods with a controlled texture is essential for people with dysphagia.
+The products from Ristosano Home offer a practical, safe, and tailored solution designed to improve quality of life, independence, and daily nutrition.

-With a wide range of soft meals, purees, mousses, gelled drinks and complete boxes, a varied, complete diet can be built in line with IDDSI standards.
+Thanks to the wide range of soft meals, purees, mousses, gel-based drinks, and complete meal kits, it is possible to create a varied, well-rounded diet that meets IDDSI standards.

 Categories